PawelGorny/lostword/README.md

 -------------
 Please check files in /examples/ folder to see how to set up the configuration file.
 Configuration file expects: address, number of words, known words and additionally derivation path.
 If not specified, the default will be used (m/0/0).
 This version checks only one address - for the given path.
 In the future (or if requested) I will add possibility to verify all the addresses up to address number x.
-Today, if you know address but you do not know if it was first or second from the derivation path, you must launch program twice, using two different paths (m/0/0 and m/0/1).
+If you know the address but you do not know if it was first or second from the derivation path, you must launch program twice, using two different paths (for example m/0/0 and m/0/1).
 It is possible to launch tests against 'hardened' addresses, using ' (apostrophe) as the last character of path.
 Using page https://iancoleman.io/bip39/ you may easily check what to expect for the given seed.
 By default program uses P2PKH script semantics for addresses like "1..." and P2WPKH for addresses like "bc1...".

+If derivation path is not specified, by default program is using "m/0/0" (BIP32 for P2PKH and BIP141 for P2WPKH).
+If you want to do calculations for BIP44 or BIP84, please use the proper derivation path, for example "m/44'/0'/0'/0/0" or "m/84'/0'/0'/0/0".

 Program could be launched in 2 modes:
 <ol>